WebClub-NITK/blog/_posts/2020-02-16-intermediate-git.md

 ### Use `--patch` flag for smarter commits
 \\
-_You_: Listen, I know you are too enthusiatic about commits.
-I didn't, and now it's all grouped together - Is there something I could do?
+_You_: Listen, I know you are too enthusiastic about commits.
+I didn't, and now it's all grouped - Is there something I could do?

 _Me_: Ugh, use `git add -p`.

 _-p_ or the _patches_ flag allows you to go over each hunk of change and decide whether to add it to the current commit.
-You can then create mutliple commits with relevent changes in each step.
+You can then create multiple commits with relevant changes in each step.

-If you have ever tried modified a file in multiple places, and wanted to commit only a section of it - now you know how.
+If you have ever tried modified a file in multiple places and wanted to commit only a section of it - now you know-how.

 > Once you get used to patch wise commits, look up `--interactive` flag - it's a more efficient albeit less intuitive tool solving the same problem.

 ### Setup SSH keys
 \\
-_Remembering passwords is hard._ People have terrible memories.
-Computers, on the other hand are unnatural at memorising.
+_Remembering passwords are hard._ People have terrible memories.
+Computers, on the other hand, are unnatural at memorizing.
 Easy and repeated passwords are a security risk.
 Could everyone just not?

-SSH keys simplify the workflow in a easy, no effort way.
+SSH keys simplify the workflow in an easy, no-effort way.
 Git remembers for you.
 Steps involved depend on your _forge_ (yes, service providers like Github are called forges):

 - [Setting up SSH keys for Github](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 - [Setting up SSH keys for Gitlab](https://docs.gitlab.com/ee/ssh/).

 > It's one of the first things I do when I set up a system.
-Also, setup reasonable defaults and aliases in `~/.gitconfig`.
+Also, set up reasonable defaults and aliases in `~/.gitconfig`.

 ### Use .gitignore
 \\
 `.gitignore` instructs git to ignore particular files.
-Usually configuration and log files are ignored.
+Usually, configuration and log files are ignored.
 But _all generatable files_ must be ignored - this includes generated binaries, object files, jars, flex/yacc generated code.
 Special operating system files like `.DS_Store`, `thumbs.db` should be added to global git ignore rules.
 The repositories look much cleaner without them.

+I have a habit of creating a `todo` file in each of my projects to jot down stuff.
+It's ignored globally.

-> [gitignore.io](https://www.gitignore.io/) has extensive gitignore templates for programming languages, IDEs and projects.
+> [gitignore.io](https://www.gitignore.io/) has extensive gitignore templates for programming languages, IDEs, and projects.

-### Use hooks to automate boring stuff
+### Use hooks to automate the boring stuff
 \\
-Waiting for half hour, only for CI-CD tests to fail and complain about whitespace changes is surely an infuriating experience.
+Waiting for a half-hour, only for CI-CD tests to fail and complain about whitespace changes, is surely an infuriating experience.

 _Hooks_ to the rescue!

-_Hooks_ are custom scripts which are triggered by operations like commiting, pushing.
+_Hooks_ are custom scripts that are triggered by operations like committing, pushing.
 Using hooks, you can run the linter locally before each push.
 No more broken lint tests!.

 But that is not all - You can improve your productivity by automating repetitive tasks.
 Clearing out build files when changing branches, deploying websites by pushing to master, creating merge requests when creating a new remote branch are good examples.

-> [githooks](https://githooks.com/) contains a lot more documentation, examples and projects for managing git hooks.
+> [githooks](https://githooks.com/) contains a lot more documentation, examples, and projects for managing git hooks.

 ### Use submodules
 \\
-Submodules are way to nest repositories.
-How is that useful, you might ask?
+Submodules are a way to nest repositories.
+How is that useful?
+You might ask.
 Here's an example from the documentation:

 > Suppose you are developing a website and creating Atom feeds.
-You decide to use a third party library.
+You decide to use a third-party library.
 It's difficult to customize the library and deploy it.
-Submodules addresses this by keeping the library repository as subdirectory of your project.
+Submodules address this by keeping the library repository as a subdirectory of your project.

 Submodules allow you to keep a repository as a subdirectory of another repository.
 You could clone the library and make your changes, confident that it can be deployed later.
 Newer package managers like RubyGems, Go Modules can build directly from forges.
-Submodules are redundant in such tech stacks.
+Submodules are redundant in such environments.

-Another use case is splitting very large projects into submodules.
-[Boost](https://github.com/boostorg/boost), a collection of high quality C++ libraries manages individual libraries as an submodule.
-This reduces the cost of initial clone, ensures relevant updates and has a seperate community around each interest.
+Another use case is splitting massive projects into submodules.
+[Boost](https://github.com/boostorg/boost), a collection of high-quality C++ libraries, manages individual libraries as a submodule.
+Submodules reduce the cost of the initial clone, ensure relevant updates, and have a separate community around each interest.

 > Subtrees also attempt to solve the problems as submodules in a more accessible way.
 [Read about their differences](https://www.atlassian.com/git/tutorials/git-subtree).

-### Use worktrees instead of mutliple clones
+### Use worktrees instead of multiple clones
 \\
 While working on websites - I need to compare the behavior of my changes with master.
 Constantly switching branches for each new tab adds a mental overhead.

-_Worktrees_ allow you to create an extra copy of your repository.
+_Worktrees_ allows you to create an extra copy of your repository.
 The changes are synced between worktrees.
-They are better and more efficient than managing mutliple clones.
+They are better and more efficient than managing multiple clones.
 If you want to checkout two branches at once - worktrees solve this itch.

 Some other use cases for worktree are fixing merge conflicts (you can navigate source code by checking out master) and running large test suites locally.